 Lost Prawns

-We lost prawns during the treatment stage (mesh bags hung over the side) and the ‘release’ stage (traps) (Figure 3).However, we can only count the number of banded prawns before and after to get treatment loss.
-Therefore ‘lost’ prawns could have been truly lost or have lost their band (Figure 4).
-We can also measure truly lost prawns from a trap.
+We lost some prawns during the treatment stage, such that the total number of prawns-per-treatment at the end of the trial did not always match the number of prawns-per-treatment at the start of the trial.
+The mechanism for loss could have been through the mesh bags hanging off the boat during the experiment or through escape from the traps during the 24 hour period after the experiment (Figure 3).
+We also have some prawns which lost their bands during the trial, so we cannot assign them to a treatment.
+We can only count the number of banded prawns before and after to estimate treatment loss.
+Therefore, at a treatment level, ‘lost’ prawns could have been truly lost or have lost their band (Figure 4).

+We can probably assume that band loss was random with respect to treatment, but we want to account for the possibility that prawn loss was biased with respect to treatment.

-Should we have a threshold for loss above which we don’t use a trial?
+Question: Should we have a threshold for loss above which we don’t use a trial?

-We think not, due to limited data and subjectivity in which to exclude.
+Proposed answer: We think not, due to limited data and subjectivity in which to exclude.

-What should we call the total for estimating the proportion that survived?
+Question: What should we call the total for estimating the proportion that survived?
 The total in each treatment before the ‘release’ stage?
 The total banded prawns after the traps were pulled up?

-Our current plan is to disregard lost prawns.
-We think that whether or not death, and therefore treatment, is correlated with loss: lost prawns will have minimal impact on relative survival across treatments (Table 1).
+Proposed answer: Our current plan is to disregard lost prawns.
+We think that whether death, and therefore treatment, is correlated with loss: lost prawns will have minimal impact on relative survival across treatments (Table 1).

 Figure 3.
 In each trial, prawns were counted before the treatment stage and in the data collection stage.
 The y-axis shows lost prawns, which was calculated as the pre-treatment count minus the total (alive, dead and scavenged) remaining in the data collection stage.